sfxcode/sapphire-javafx/README.md

 ## maven

-sapphire-core is deployed on bintray (jcenter) and maven central.
+sapphire-javafx is deployed on bintray (jcenter) and maven central.

 ## Supporters